VoliJS/NestedTypes/README.md

     - Minimum of new concepts and keywords are introduced.
 If you know backbone, you already know NestedTypes.
     - Attribute types are checked and automatically coerced in run time.

-These issues are addressed in many different backbone plugins, but this one is defferent.
+These issues are addressed in many backbone plugins, but this one is different.

 We solve these problems encouraging you _to type less, than you used to_.
 Type specs in model's 'defaults' section do all the magic.
 So, if your attribute is a date, just write in defaults, that it's Date.
 That's it.